-Dealing with significant common challenges of health, education, culture and sustainable tourism have been part of the strategies of the previous ENPI and ENI programmes covering this area.
-The interest for these fields in the ENI programme was significant, as the requested amounts were three time higher than the available allocation.
+Also, dealing with the significant common challenges in the field of health, education, culture and sustainable tourism have been part of the strategies of the previous ENPI and ENI programmes covering this area.
+The interest for these fields in the ENI programme was significant, as the requested amounts in the projects submitted following the calls launched were three time higher than the available allocation.
+With very small differences in score, 70 projects hard and soft have been selected (contracted and on the reserve list), which demonstrate a good quality of projects submitted.
 The conclusions drawn following the various levels of consultations of stakeholders held during the programming process, showed that addressing these fields remains of interest for improving the socio-economic environment and the quality of life for communities from the programme area.